donivanjames/BNSv1-2/README.md

 - Centered player between middle and start of screen
 - Made game fullscreen
 - Vertically centered desktop game
-- Reworked score UI
+- Reworked score UI (work in progress)
 - Experimenting with new "Back To BNS" button
 - Moved "Fun Facts" to Game Over screen

 **Mobile Design**
 - Mobile game is pinned to top of screen
 - Mobile background is solid color
-- Game is now resized when phone is turned
+- Game is now resized when phone is turned (nevermind, still not quite working, pushing to v1-3)

 **Bug Fixes**
 - Big fix: game was treating being off screen as lag and shooting the player forwards when returning to screen (should prevent cheating)